F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 | as-max | A* Search | Max Level |
 | as-set | A* Search | Set Level |

-## Results
+# Results

-In this section, the data collected from exploring the various problems and algorithms are presented in table format. **Results are discussed and analyzed in the sections that follow.**
+In this section, the data collected from exploring the various problems and algorithms are presented in table format. **Results are discussed and analyzed in the sections that follow.** Note that based on findings from `p1` and `p2`, the `dfs` algorithm was not executed for `p4`, primarily due to its inability in finding the optimal path.
+I would have also excluded the `as-max` and `as-set` algorithms based on their computational expense, but I decided to run them anyway, just for fun.

 | Problem | Label | Actions | Expansions | Goal Tests | New Nodes | Plan Length | Time |
 | :---: | --- | :---: | :---: | :---: | :---: | :---: | :---: |